Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 The ROS would react with just about anything stable in the bacterial cells to propagate even more ROS.

-Eventually, the cell’s DNA helix will also get affected by the ROS, and what would result at the end of the day would be a ton of DNA damage, which would force mutations of the cell’s DNA and prevent it from reproducing.
+Eventually, the cell’s DNA helix will also get affected by multiple unwanted chemical reactions with the ROS, and what would result at the end of the day would be a significant amount of DNA damage, which would force mutations of the cell’s DNA and prevent it from reproducing.

 When we expose ourselves to the sun’s UV irradiation for too long, this same photosensitisation process can occur, which results in DNA damage to our skin cells via the production of all those ROS.

-But we can see how these ROS can affect our skin structure… because what if they were to react with the collagen proteins that provide structural support for our skin?
+But we can see how these ROS can affect our skin structure, especially if they were to react with the collagen proteins that provide structural support for our skin.

 We’d also have cell mutations coming into play.
-If one’s autophagy is working sufficiently well enough, the mutated cells can be disposed of pretty efficiently such that an accumulation of the damaged cells can be reduced.
+If the autophagy process in one’s body is working sufficiently well enough, the mutated cells can be disposed of pretty efficiently such that it would not be likely for these mutated cells to accumulate into a critical mass.

-After all, do charred foods really cause cancer, or is it a problem of the immune system in removing and killing off all the defective cells that is the real issue here?
+After all, do charred foods really cause cancer, or is it a problem of the immune system in removing and killing off all the defective cells that is the real issue?

 Hence the marketing of paraben-free products for skincare health.